Hero background

 Weekdays

-From Monday to Friday, the days are divided between field medical activities, home visits, and educational sessions in schools.
+From Monday to Friday, your days are split between medical activities on the ground, home visits and educational sessions in schools.

-There is also time for discussion with the local team and for preparing the next day’s activities.
+There's also time to debrief with the local team and prepare the activities for the next day.

 07:00Breakfast and getting ready for the day